-The Complete Guide to River Mouth Salmon Fishing Video Download – NZ$5.95
+The Complete Guide to River Mouth Salmon Fishing Video – Now Free on Youtube

-Download The Complete Guide to River Mouth Salmon Fishing as a digital mpeg4 file right now to keep and watch whenever you wish for just NZ$5.95.
-This video was originally sold on DVD but is now available as a digital download only.
+The Complete Guide to River Mouth Salmon Fishing originally sold on DVD but is now available Free on Youtube – https://youtu.be/fpdq1nFUZMk

 New Zealand is the only country outside of North America where a self-sustaining sea-run Chinook salmon fishery has been successfully established.
 Catching the king of freshwater fishes is far from easy.
 On this video, we aim to set you in the right direction.
 The video is broken down into ten informative chapters setting out all you need to know to give you every chance of landing a big silver Chinook salmon on rod and reel.